Introduction to the codetoday curriculum

 Kids grow fast so they won't stay in the same age group forever.
 As the Levels between different age groups do not match, when moving age group we recommend do follow one of the recommended paths to make sure there are no gaps in knowledge and that your child will not find the new course too difficult.

-In the Live Online Course Summary you can see arrows indicating the recommended cross-over points between age groups.
-For example if a students has completed the Level 3 course at 7-9 year olds, we strongly recommend they move on to a Level 3 at 10-12 year old if they have moved to the 10-12 year old age group (otherwise they should of course proceed with Level 4 at 7-9).
+You can read more about the recommended cross-over points between age groups here.
+For example if a student has completed the Level 3 course at 7-9 year olds, we strongly recommend they move on to a Level 3 at 10-12 year old if they have moved to the 10-12 year old age group (otherwise they should of course proceed with Level 4 at 7-9).
 If in doubt just contact us and we'll be very happy to advise.

 Done Python before and not sure where to start?